Taking Ashes Abroad: Rules for Flying with Cremation Ashes | NAFD Funeral Directory

 Most UK airlines permit cremated remains on board, but policies differ in the detail.
 Here's what the major carriers currently allow:

 Always check directly with your airline before booking, as policies are subject to change.
 When you call or email, ask specifically about: whether ashes are permitted in the cabin, any documentation they require, and packaging restrictions.
+If you would like professional support to arrange transportation, an NAFD member funeral director /find-a-funeral-director/ can handle documentation, packaging, and liaison with airlines or shipping agents on your behalf.

 Hand Luggage vs. Hold Baggage — Which Is Better?